-The Consolidated Financial Statements were authorised for issue by the Board of Directors on 27 August 2020.
+The Consolidated Financial Statements were authorised for issue by the Board of Directors on 26 August 2021.
+The Directors have the power to amend and reissue the financial report.

-Basis of measurement
+(b) Basis of measurement

 The consolidated financial statements have been prepared on a historical cost basis except for the following material items: